As a grantmaker, the whole idea of open data publishing might well be new to you.

 Opening up grants data

 Please find below responses to frequently asked questions (FAQs) about the process of opening up grants data.
-If you have any further questions about our work then please get in touch with us.
+If you have any further questions about our work then please get in touch.

 1. How does 360Giving ensure that the information published is accurate?